notaryproject/.github/REPOSITORIES.md

 ### Lifecycle change

-A repository can be archived if the sub-project maintainers no longer maintain it or no activity for a long time.
+A repository can be archived if no activity like Pull Requests for a year.
 The sub-project maintainers of a given repository can propose changing its status by opening a GitHub issue in the [notaryproject/.github](https://github.com/notaryproject/.github) repository.
 The [Notary Project governance maintainers](MAINTAINERS) will take into account the community feedback and decide on the proposal.
+The project status should be stated in the README of the repository.

 #### Archiviation

 Repositories showing little to no activity during the time span of a year can be proposed for Archiviation by opening a GitHub [issue](https://github.com/notaryproject/.github/issues).
-Once the proposal issue has a supermajority of approval from Notary Project governance maintainers, they can be archived.
+Once the proposal issue has a super-majority of approval from Notary Project governance maintainers, they can be archived.
 [Archived repositories](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) will remain inside the Notary Project GitHub organization but will be read-only and will not be maintained.
-As such, CODEOWNERS files contained in archived repositories are not valid.
+As such, `CODEOWNERS` files contained in archived repositories are not valid.

 In some cases, a repository is archived to reserve its name for future use.

 #### Unarchiviation

 Archived repositories can be proposed for unarchiviation by opening a GitHub issue in the [notaryproject/.github](https://github.com/notaryproject/.github) repository.
 Once the proposal issue has a supermajority of approval from Notary Project governance maintainers, the archived repository can be changed to active.
 In general, the same rules as for new repositories apply.

-### Removal

-Repositories that show little relevance, are not maintained, or no longer have a purpose inside The Notary Project, can be proposed for removal by opening a GitHub issue in the [notaryproject/.github](https://github.com/notaryproject/.github) repository.
-Removed repositories will stop being maintained and will no longer be part of the Notary Project GitHub organization.
-In such a case, one of the Notary Project GitHub organization admins will assist the issue opener to delete the repository or transfer it to another place.

 ## Credits